suites-dev/suites/docs/automock.md

 ### `.mock<TDependency>(token: string): MockOverride<TDependency, TClass>`

 The `.mock(token)` method is used to declare a dependency to be mocked using a token string.
 It takes the `token` parameter, which represents the token string representing the dependency to be mocked.

+When using `.mock()` method with a token, the type of the dependency is not known at compile time.
+To specify the type, use the generic argument like .mock<SomeType>('MY_TOKEN').
+This provides better type safety and ensures that the mocked value aligns with the expected type.

 Example usage: